Kristina01111000/Drws_site/README.md

 - activity page is showing membership levels to dr w
 	- clicking on login sends him to /membership-account/membership-levels
+	- he doesn't have a membership level assigned, and can't click into one on his admin account
+- add easier logout to page
+- change url of welcome page to home

+- make philosopher's corner different: make it bigger, put picture of philosopher in
+- make quick bites of the articles he sent, link to full articles in a read more section
+	- ie did you know that ....... then link
+	- make them engaging and quick
+	- studies show you can improve you brain by eating more vegetables
+	- paragraph, click here to read more
+	- create 2 versions, one squares, one rectangles
 Next call:

 - removed its free from the activity login page, do you like the current text or want something different?
+- check the new membership process - kinda screwy right now, he can login without paying, weird, make some new users, they can't join a membership level